juanlla/juanlla.github.io/_pages/about.md

 ---

 <!-- TODO: Replace this sentence with a one-line introduction (e.g., "PhD candidate in Economics at ..."). -->
-Welcome!
+Welcome to my page!

+I am a PhD candidate in Economics at the Institute for International Economic Studies (IIES), Stockholm University.
+In Spring 2025, I was a Visiting Research Fellow in the Economics Department at Harvard University.
+I am a macroeconomist interested in how micro-heterogeneity influences aggregate outcomes.
+My current research combines theory, micro-data, and quantitative methods to study firm dynamics and productivity growth.

 **I am on the 2025/26 Job Market**.

-I am a PhD candidate in Economics at IIES, Stockholm University.

-In Spring 2025, I visited the Harvard Economics Department.

 References: <a href="http://perseus.iies.su.se/~pkrus/" target="_blank" rel="noopener">Per Krusell</a>,
 <a href="https://xgabaix.scholars.harvard.edu/" target="_blank" rel="noopener">Xavier Gabaix</a>,